49th TRIENNIAL MEETING

 Kathy Mank, Financial Secretary, United Thank Offering Board, believes wholeheartedly that the implementation and adherence to internal controls will keep you out of trouble and preserve the assets that you manage.
 Collecting and counting is more than just math.
 Kathy holds a CPA, a MBA, a real estate sales license and is an Ohio notary.
 She loves The Episcopal Church and has served at all levels in women’s ministries (including ECW and UTO).

-Director of Engagement for Episcopal Relief & Development, Sean McConnell has served the church as a lay professional since 2000 when he became Program Producer at GraceCom, the media ministry of San Francisco’s Grace Cathedral.
+In May of 2013, Sean McConnell landed his dream job as Director of Engagement for Episcopal Relief & Development.
+Sean has served the church as a lay professional since 2000 when he became Program Producer at GraceCom, the media ministry of San Francisco’s Grace Cathedral.
 In 2006, he was named Canon for Communications in the Diocese of California.
 He has served on the Board of Directors of Episcopal Communicators; as Chair of the Standing Commission on Episcopal Church Communications and Information Technology; and as Technology Coordinator for the House of Deputies of The Episcopal Church.
-In May of 2013, Sean landed his dream job as Director of Engagement for Episcopal Relief & Development.

 The Rev. Canon Heather L. Melton